Kendall Jenner’s Nude Beach Pictures Leave Model Feeling ‘Violated & Angry’

 “Her mom and sisters taught her a long time ago how to unplug from social media and to ignore the critics.
 Kendall does her best to follow their advice and to rise above it all.”

-Kendall Jenner is, of course, far from the only celebrity to be body-shamed on social media.
+Kendall Jenner is, of course, far from the only celebrity body-shamed on social media.
 And as Allure reports, some have chosen to fight back rather than do like Kendall and simply ignore it.
 Tyra Banks, for example, told haters to “Kiss my fat a**!”

 As of this writing, neither Kendall Jenner nor Russell James has publicly responded to the nude photo leaks.